tirimatangi/MultiArena/README.md

    - 5% to 8% faster than the default `std::pmr::new_delete_resource`.
    - 19% to 21% faster than `std::pmr::synchronized_pool_resource` (which uses the new_delete_resource as the upstream allocator).

-The tests were run in (an ancient) Core i5-4210U machine with 4 cores on Ubuntu 22.04.

 We note that in every case, the MultiArena resource is faster.
 But even so, the difference in speed is not necessarily the most significant argument for choosing a MultiArena resource.
 The most important argument is the peace of mind.
 The allocations and deallocations